Integrable mappings and the notion of anticonfinement

+Even when a mapping does not possess anticonfined singularities, there exist cases where such a singularity can be induced by an appropriate birational transformation.
+Of course, since such a transformation does not modify the degree growth of the birational mapping, one can only ever obtain anticonfined singularities with patterns that exhibit growth compatible with the degree growth of the original mapping.

 Up to this point we have only studied autonomous mappings.
 However, nonautonomous mappings might have anticonfined singularities as well.
-In this section we shall construct a particular integrable mapping in order to show that, even in the nonautonomous case, the existence of an anticonfined singularity with bounded growth does not conflict with the integrability of the mapping.
+In this section we study a particular integrable mapping and show the existence of an anticonfined singularity with a growth that is bounded, even in the case where the deautonomisation leads to a nonintegrable mapping.